varevarao/potd_7_react_redux_express_pg/README.md

 ## Flow of control
 - `bin/www` is the app's **entry point**.
 Here all the *server configurations* are set up, and the server is started
 - `server.js` contains the **app setup**, and is directly called by `bin/www`.
-Here the *Express.js app is configured*, and all the URL handlers are setup
+Here the *Express.js app is configured*, and all the URL handlers are setup.
+This is also where all requests to *non-api* paths are redirected to the `public/index.html` file
 - `routes/` contains the URL handlers
-  - `routes/api.js` contains the routing logic for all backend API calls, and calls the corresponding handler under the `api/` folder
+  - `routes/index.js` contains the routing logic for all backend API calls, and calls the corresponding handler under the `api/` folder
-  - `routes/index.js` contains the routing for the UI calls, and finds the corresponding React UI under the `app/` folder
+- `app/` contains the main React.js app
+    - When `npm build` is run, the react app under `app/` is built, and its ouput is cpoied into the `public/` folder.
+A react app's main **entry point** is *index.html*, so we need to redirect any *non-api* requests to the index.html file to allow react to handle it